-Kagami Biraki -- the traditional New Year's workout at dojos throughout the world -- will be held on Sunday, January 11th, 2015 at 9AM.
-Participants are encouraged to arrive between 8:30AM and 8:45AM.
+Kagami Biraki -- the traditional New Year's workout at dojos throughout the world -- will be held on Saturday, January 14th, 2017 at Noon.
+Participants are encouraged to arrive by 11:30AM.

 Dojos throughout the world gather to have a group workout to mark the official start of the dojo year.
 Goju Karate's Kagami Biraki includes both a group workout as well as the traditional meditation lecture by Sensei which sets the tone for the entire coming year.